gmanikantareddy/k8s_bootstrap/terraform/README.md

 # AWS Kubernetes Cluster Setup

 This script automates the setup of a Kubernetes cluster on AWS using EC2 instances with Ubuntu 20.04 LTS.
-It creates one master node and multiple worker nodes, configuring them with containerd as the container runtime and Calico as the network plugin.
+It creates one master node and multiple worker nodes, configuring them with containerd as the container runtime and Flannel as the network plugin.
+It also bootstraps the cluster with Argo CD.
+Argo CD installs a jenkins server using helm charts.
 ## Prerequisites

 Before running the script, make sure you have: